OleBits/Pixergi/README.md

 Hello!
-I´m learning Data science and it´s so exited
+I´m learning Data science and it´s so exiting!

 <!--
 **Pixergi/Pixergi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.